 How can I rearrange my bedroom to make it look bigger?

 When considering how to lay out your bedroom to maximise space, there are a number of things to take into account.

-The pictured design from Thorp illustrates a few other ways to arrange the room to look bigger.
-‘The triple panels on the doors are proportioned to make the room seem much taller than in fact it is,’ notes founder Philippa Thorp.
+The pictured small bedroom design, from Thorp, illustrates a few other ways to arrange the room to look bigger.
+‘The triple panels on the door are proportioned to make the room seem much taller than it is,’ notes founder Philippa Thorp.

-For rooms with wardrobes, Kit adds to, ‘mirror the back of the wardrobe space so when you open the wardrobe door in a bedroom the mirror makes the cupboard feel more luxurious and bigger
+For rooms with wardrobes, Kit suggests: ‘Mirror the back of the wardrobe space, so when you open the wardrobe door in a bedroom the mirror makes the cupboard feel more luxurious and bigger.'

 How do you make a small bedroom look bigger?